sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 > Note: The section for [Additional Details on WAIFs](#additional-details-on-waifs) has example verbs that can be used to detect Anonymous Objects referenced in your system.

 ### Working with WAIFs

-> ToastStunt WAIFs are not the same as LambdaMOO WAIFs.
-The server executable has a -w option for converting LambdaMOO style WAIFs to the new style

 The MOO object structure is unique in that all classes are instances and all instances are (potentially) classes.
 This means that instances carry a lot of baggage that is only useful in the event that they become classes.
 Also, every object comes with a set of builtin properties and attributes which are primarily useful for building VR things.
 My idea of a lightweight object is something which is exclusively an instance.
 It lacks many of the things that "real MOO objects" have for their roles as classes and VR objects: